YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 Any complete transaction that occurs after a broken transaction is a lost transaction.
 MUPIP JOURNAL omits lost transaction records from processing and stores them into a file called the lost transaction file.
 The label of the journal file provides information about the MUPIP JOURNAL processing (ROLLBACK, RECOVER, or EXTRACT) that generates the lost transaction file.

-For -EXTRACT and -RECOVER, MUPIP JOURNAL processing generates a lost transaction file for all complete transactions (fenced or not) after a broken transaction.
-For -ROLLBACK, MUPIP JOURNAL generates a lost transaction file with records that may include unreplicated updates, in-flight updates, or updates that were rolled back due to an operator intervention or a replication setup reconfiguration.
+For EXTRACT and RECOVER options, MUPIP JOURNAL processing generates a lost transaction file for all complete transactions (fenced or not) after a broken transaction.
+For ROLLBACK, MUPIP JOURNAL generates a lost transaction file with records that may include unreplicated updates, in-flight updates, or updates that were rolled back due to an operator intervention or a replication setup reconfiguration.
 If you are in a multisite replication configuration, a lost transaction is a transaction that must be rolled off a database to maintain consistency across all instances.

 As MUPIP JOURNAL omits processing the records in a lost transaction file, you need to reconcile (as needed) them to your application.
 If you are using replication, you should apply a lost transaction file to the originating instance as soon as possible.
 Use the $ZQGBLMOD() function to help determine whether it is safe to apply a record from a lost transaction file to a global name.
 If you are not using replication, YottaDB recommends creating application tools/operation scripts that help with reprocessing the information in the lost transaction file as part of post-recovery check procedures.